Is it best to teach children with autism phonics or the whole word approach for reading lessons?

 Think about that for a moment.
 The words “horse” and “house,” have confusingly similar shapes.
 And consider the word “was,” which children often confuse for the word “saw,” and vice versa.

 The phonics approach teaches the learner all the letters, blends and diphthongs and the sounds they all make.
 The total number of all these sounds is between 110 and 125.
-Armed with this knowledge, the student learns to sound out each word she comes across.
+Armed with this knowledge, students learn to sound out each word they come across.

-When she decodes a word she is reading for the first time, she will recognize it as a word she has heard before.
-After decoding the word and practicing it a few times, she is able to recognize it more quickly.
+When they decode a word they are reading for the first time, they will recognize it as a word they have heard before.
+After decoding the word and practicing it a few times, they are able to recognize it more quickly.
 After much practice, reading becomes almost second-nature.

 And think about it.
 If you were learning to read, would you rather have to memorize 125 sounds or thousands of words?